symfony/symfony-docs/guides/service_container/index.rst

 depends on one or more other services in the container.

 Let's start with an example.
-Suppose we have a new service, ``NewsletterManager``, that helps to manage the preparating and delivery of an email message to a collection of addresses.
-Of course the ``my_mailer`` service is already really good at deliver email messages, so we'll use it inside ``NewsletterManager`` to handle the actual delivery of the messages.
+Suppose we have a new service, ``NewsletterManager``, that helps to manage the preparation and delivery of an email message to a collection of addresses.
+Of course the ``my_mailer`` service is already really good at delivering email messages, so we'll use it inside ``NewsletterManager`` to handle the actual delivery of the messages.
 This pretend class might look something like this::